-(a) Subject to the provisions of the EII Act and the EII Regulation about the disclosure of confidential information, the AER must publish:

-- (1) the Revenue Proposal; and

-- (2) [Deleted]

-- (3) [Deleted]

-- (4) the information requested under an information notice issued under section 38(7) of the EII Act,

-submitted or resubmitted to it (as the case may be) by the Network Operator under clause 6A.10 or this clause 6A.11, together with an invitation for written submissions on the documents and information referred to in subparagraphs (1)-(4), as soon as practicable after the AER determines that the Revenue Proposal and information comply with the requirements of any information notice issued under section 38(7) of the EII Act.
+- (a) Subject to the provisions of the EII Act, and the EII Regulation and the financeability guidelines about the disclosure of confidential information, the AER must publish: - (1) the Revenue Proposal; and - (2) [Deleted] if applicable, the financeability request; and - (3) [Deleted] - (4) the information requested under an information notice issued under section 38(7) of the EII Act, submitted or resubmitted to it (as the case may be) by the Network Operator under clause 6A.10 or this clause 6A.11, together with an invitation for written submissions on the documents and information referred to in subparagraphs (1)-(4), as soon as practicable after the AER determines that the Revenue Proposal, financeability request and information comply with the requirements of any information notice issued under section 38(7) of the EII Act or clauses 6A.6.3A(c) to (e) (as applicable).

 - (b) [Deleted]

 - (b1) [Deleted]

 - (b2) [Deleted]

-- (c) Any person may make a written submission to the AER on the Revenue Proposal, within the times specified in the invitation referred to in paragraph (a).
+- (c) Any person may make a written submission to the AER on the Revenue Proposal\ or the financeability request, within the times specified in the invitation referred to in paragraph (a).

-6A.12 Draft decision and further consultation
+6A.12 Draft decision and further consultation [Deleted]